 The term 'Significant' was later identified as meaning 'in the order of at least 30%'.
-Implementation date for the Directive was December 2002, but unfortunately suffered some delay in several countries.
+The implementation date for the Directive was December 2002, but unfortunately suffered some delay in several countries.
 In the Netherlands, the Directive became implemented in late 2004, operating at or above the minimum level of indirect financing depending on the harbour.
-On an annual basis, results are evaluated by the Minister of Infrastructure and the Environment (I&M) in which also the results of the Fulmar-Litter-EcoQO monitoring are being used.
+On an annual basis, results are evaluated by the Minister of I&M in which also the results of the Fulmar-Litter-EcoQO monitoring are being used.
 This tool complements surveys of quantities of litter delivered in ports, or beach surveys for quantities of waste washing onto beaches.
 These approaches have their specific merits but do not measure residual levels of litter in the marine environment itself.
 The Fulmar-Litter-EcoQO does look at this marine environment and at the same time places such information in the context of ecological effects.

-The EU Marine Strategy Framework Directive (MSFD) (EC 2008, 2010; Galgani et al. 2010; MSFD GES Technical Subgroup on Marine Litter 2011) is a promising instrument for development of new policies.
+The EU Marine Strategy Framework Directive (MSFD) (EC 2008, 2010; Galgani et al. 2010; MSFD GES Technical Subgroup on Marine Litter 2011) is a strongly developing instrument for initiation of new policies.
 The MSFD aims for 'Good Environmental Status (GES)' in which regionally important sources of debris need to be specifically addressed.
 A start was made in the OSPAR Regional Action Plan (OSPAR 2014) which does not yet specify a target for fulmar plastic ingestion by the year 2020 in relation to GES.

-3. The Fulmar as an ecological monitor of marine litter
+3 The Fulmar as an ecological monitor of marine litter

-The interpretation of monitoring information presented in this report requires a summary of earlier findings.
+The interpretation of monitoring information presented in this report requires a summary of earlier findings as published in earlier reports and peer reviewed literature (Van Franeker et al. 2011; Van Franeker & Law 2015).

 Since the early days of plastic pollution of our oceans, the Northern Fulmar has been known as a species that readily ingests marine plastic debris (Bourne 1976; Baltz & Morejohn 1976; Day et al. 1985; Furness 1985; Van Franeker 1985; Moser & Lee 1992; Robards et al. 1995; Blight & Burger 1997).
-But it took until the pilot study of Van Franeker & Meijboom (2002) to properly investigate the feasibility of using stomach contents of Northern fulmars to monitor changes in marine litter abundance in an ecological context.
-Samples of fulmars available for a feasibility study of monitoring in the Netherlands mainly originated from the periods 1982 to 1987 and 1996 to 2000, with smaller number of birds from the years in between.
+But it took until the pilot study of Van Francker & Meijboom (2002) to properly investigate the feasibility of using stomach contents of Northern Fulmars to monitor changes in marine litter abundance in an ecological context.
+Samples of fulmars available for a feasibility study of monitoring in the Netherlands mainly originated from the periods 1982 to 1987 and 1996 to 2000, with smaller numbers of birds from the years in between.

-Reasons for selection of the fulmar out of a list of potential seabird monitoring species are of a practical nature:
+Reasons for selection of the fulmar out of a list of potential seabird species for monitoring are of a